rusco/mago/README.md

 * strongly typed templates
 * natural embedding of markup in your binary
-* use go and go fmt everywhere
+* use go, go fmt and go test in your view layer

 ***